lpoaura/GN2PG/docs/source/howto.rst

 .. tip::

-    You can also replacing synthese script by your own scripts, using file path instead of ``synthese``.
+    You can also replacing synthese script by your own scripts, using file path instead of ``to_gnsynthese``.